georgemac510/blockchain-developer-bootcamp-final-project/README.md

         $ cd blockchain-developer-bootcamp-final-project/
         $ yarn install

+7. Create an `.env` file to hold your Metamask private key and Infura ID.
+Add those two pieces of data with no "'s or other symbols such as below:

+        PRIVATE_KEYS=0000001111111122222233333aaaabbbbccccdddd
+        INFURA_ID=987654321abcdefghifklmnopqrst

-7. Compile, migrate and test contracts on development network.
+8. Compile, migrate and test contracts on development network.
 Make sure `truffle-config.js` is properly configured.

         Compile and migrate
         $ truffle compile